 There is an intrepid group of people out there whose dream for retirement involves moving far away to an exotic location in a foreign country.
 For citizens of the US and Canada, that often means retiring to Mexico, Costa Rica, Central America, or a country in South America.
 Retirees in Europe and the UK tend to favor southern Europe or even Southeast Asia.
 Such retirements bring with them a number of challenges, along with advantages.
 Today we are pleased to announce new mini-guides to international retirement in 10 countries.
 We plan to add more (more…)

-If you happen to be on the mailing list for some companies it would be easy to think that an international retirement is your ticket to paradise.
-One that includes plentiful maids and gardeners, cheap but glorious real estate, doctor house calls for (more…)
+You have probably seen articles on the Internet that promise an international retirement as your ticket to paradise.
+A place that includes maids and gardeners at your beck and call, cheap but glorious real estate, doctor house calls for (more…)